WasifSohail5/Virtual_Mouse/README.md

 Scroll Functionality:

 Activate Scroll Mode:
-Align the bases of your index, middle, ring, and pinky fingers (landmarks 5, 9, 13, 17) so that they are nearly in a vertical line.
+Align the bases of your index, middle, ring, and pinky fingers (landmarks 5, 9, 13, and 17) so they are nearly in a vertical line.
 Scroll:
 Move your hand vertically:
 Upward movement: Scrolls up.